M64GitHub/flagZ/README.md

 ## Why flagZ?

 Because CLI args shouldn’t suck.
-Endless loops, conditionals, type juggling—ugh! **flagZ** flips the script: define a struct, and *that’s it*—your CLI interface is set, flags flow in, transparent as can be.
+Endless loops, conditionals, type juggling—nope! **flagZ** flips the script: define a struct, and *that’s it*—your CLI interface is set, flags flow in, transparent as can be.
 No fuss.

 ## Example